 Why book in April?
 The window for polar-bear viewing in Churchill is narrow and demand is high; book now to claim a spot before they sell out.

 One of the most magical festivals in a country with a calendar full of them, the Pushkar Camel Fair is a spectacle of livestock trading and religious observance, with tens of thousands of camels and hundreds of thousands of pilgrims in attendance.
-The event ends on the full moon (November 4 in 2017), and villagers start arriving en masse about ten days prior.
-The best time to visit is during the first few days, when the focus is on animal trading and you can stroll the bazaars.
+The event ends on the full moon (November 12 in 2019), and villagers start arriving en masse about ten days prior.
+This year, our Trusted Travel Expert has a professional photographer leading a tour to the festival, ensuring that travelers will bring home shots worthy of that spot above the fireplace.
+The best time to visit is November 6-9, when the focus is on animal trading and you can stroll the bazaars.

 Why book in April?
 The bottleneck for Pushkar is the limited number of good-quality hotels and tented encampments in the area.
 If you wait until May, you’ll likely be stuck in poor-quality accommodations that are quite far from the action.